Wednesday, May 6, 2026

 Wisdom teeth extraction is a standard dental procedure that requires specific steps to follow after the operation to maximize healing.
 A key question is: “When can I use a straw after wisdom teeth removal?”
-A seemingly harmless act in the early hours of healing can dislodge the formed clots and cause painful complications such as a dry socket.
-Read on to know why straws are dangerous and for how long you should stay clear of them for a more comfortable healing period.
+A seemingly harmless act in the early hours of healing can dislodge the formed clots and cause painful complications such as dry socket.

 Why Wisdom Teeth Removal Requires Extra Care

 Wisdom teeth or third molars are the last set of teeth to erupt, mostly in late teens or in the twenties.
 Most of the time, these erupting teeth cause trouble due to a lack of proper space inside the cavity, such as overcrowding, partial eruption, or impaction.
 Though the extraction is a simple dental surgery, the post-extraction healing stage is very sensitive and requires an extra degree of care.
 The post-extraction sites tend to develop blood clots.
-These clots play a crucial role in the healing process, acting as a protective cover for the wound by blocking the underlying bones and nerve endings from exposure; thus, they are shielded from air, bacteria, and food particles.

 If these clots get prematurely dislodged, it can cause the painful condition known as dry socket.
 The socket is open and exposed without the clot.
 The situation causes extreme pain and also delays the healing process, increasing the chances of infection.